How to Install a Dishwasher: A Guide for New Zealand Homeowners

 Confirm that the water inlet, drain, and power outlet are accessible and in good condition.

+Ka Pai Plumbing installs dishwashers across Wellington and Porirua.
 If DIY isn’t your thing or you’re short on time, let Ka Pai Plumbing Ka Pai Plumbing make your kitchen ka pai with a hassle-free dishwasher installation.
-Contact us today!
+Book online or contact us today!

 Q: Do I need a plumber to install a dishwasher?